 Step 2: Line a baking sheet with parchment paper.
 Drop clusters of cashews (6-7 cashews per cluster) onto baking sheet.

 Step 4: Allow clusters to sit at room temperature so chocolate can set.
-You can also place in the fridge to speed up this process.

 TIP FOR MELTING CHOCOLATE: